LeRoyJulian/Mining-Farm-Monitor/README.md

-# farm-monitor
+# Mining-Farm-Monitor

 > A monitoring app for your workers.

+## Configuration

 Works only with Ethpool.org currently, but going to be improved for Ethermine and Nanopool.

-## Configuration

 Edit /ethpool.php and replace with your wallet address (without 0x).

 ## Build Setup